Table of content

 Step 6.
 Build MVP

-Remember I told you about the product features that take the top spot?
-MVP stage is precisely that time when you need to focus on the limited and most vital features of your eCommerce app.
+Remember I told you about the product features that should take top priority?
+MVP stage is precisely where you need to focus on the most vital features of your eCommerce app.
 Instead of implementing a full-fledged product right away, I advise going for a continuous evaluation of the product, which fuels further revisions.

 MVP aims to learn what users think of the product, cut development time, reduce risks, and allocate resources more efficiently.